-Part 3 - Environmental Protection GreenRE Credits NRB 3-1SUSTAINABLE CONSTRUCTION Encourage recycling and the adoption of building designs, construction practices and materials that are environmentally friendly and sustainable. (a) Use of sustainable and recycled Credits % Replacement of OPC materials: by approved industrial Allocation by-products Green Cements with approved 10 1 industrial by-product (such as Ground 20 2 Granulated Blast furnace Slag (GGBS), 30 3 silica fume, fly ash) to replace Ordinary 40 4 Portland Cement (OPC). >50 5 (Up to 5 credits) (b) Concrete Usage Index (CUI) Project CUI Credits Allocation $(m^3/m^2)$ Encourage more efficient concrete ≤ 0.70 usage for building components.
-2 ≤ 0.60 3 ≤0.50 4 ≤0.40 Prerequisite Requirement: 5 ≤0.35 Minimum score under NRB 3-1: GreenRE Gold ≥ 3 credits GreenRE Platinum ≥ 5 credits (Up to 5 credits) NRB 3-2 SUSTAINABLE PRODUCTS Extent of use of Weightage for Encourage the use of products that are Credit environmentally environmentally friendly and sustainable. friendly product Allocation 0.5 Low Impact 1 Medium impact 2 High Impact Credits scored will be based on the extent Prerequisite Requirement: Minimum score under NRB 3-1: of use of environmentally friendly product.
-GreenRE Gold ≥ 3 credits GreenRE Platinum ≥ 5 credits (Up to 8 credits)
+Part 3 - Environmental Protection

+GreenRE Credits

+NRB 3-1SUSTAINABLE CONSTRUCTION

+Encourage recycling and the adoption of building designs, construction practices and materials that are environmentally friendly and sustainable.

+(a) Use of sustainable and recycled materials;

+Green Cements with approved industrial by-product (such as Ground Granulated Blast furnace Slag (GGBS), silica fume, fly ash) to replace Ordinary Portland Cement (OPC).

+% Replacement of OPC by approved industrial by-products Credits Allocation

+10 1

+20 2

+30 3

+40 4

+>50 5

+(b) Concrete Usage Index (CUI)

+Encourage more efficient concrete usage for building components.

+Project CUI (m3/m2) Credits Allocation

+≤ 0.70 1

+≤ 0.60 2

+≤0.50 3

+≤0.40 4

+≤0.35 5

+Prerequisite Requirement:

+Minimum score under NRB 3-1: GreenRE Gold \geq 3 credits GreenRE Platinum \geq 5 credits

+NRB 3-2 SUSTAINABLE PRODUCTS

+- a) Encourage the use of products that are environmentally friendly and sustainable as follow: - Eco Label products - Wood products certified by the Forest Stewardship council (FSC) or the Malaysia Certification Council (MTCC) - Agreement of the manufacturer or suppliers for the buyback programmes within the life cycle or at the end of materials life for recycling reuse purpose

+Extent of use of environmentally friendly product Weightage for Credit Allocation

+Low Impact 0.5

+Medium impact 1

+High Impact 2

+Credits scored will be based on the extent of use of environmentally friendly product.

+Reuse Salvaged Materials Salvage or reuse construction materials for 2% of building materials based on the total material cost (extracted from the bill of quantities).

+c) Recycled Content

+Encourage the utilisation and use of recycled content material so that the total of post-consumer recycled content plus half of the pre-consumer content constitutes at least 10% based on the total material cost.

+Prerequisite Requirement:

+Minimum score under NRB 3-2: GreenRE Gold \geq 3 credits GreenRE Platinum \geq 4 credits